atiaamin2019/PampliconFinder/README.md

 • Bioinfokit (Used for drawing
 Manhattan plots)

+AmpliconFinder pipeline can be run in two ways.
+One way is a targeted approach where the target gene within the amplicon is known.
+Two in-silico primer like DNA fragments are required to run this approach.
+And the second approach is for identifying the amplicons throughout the whole genome.
+This approach requires clustering of the ONT reads and de novo assembly of the amplicons.

 ### Targeted Approach for Amplicon Identification:
 ![Screenshot 2025-05-13 at 4 06 52 PM](https://github.com/user-attachments/assets/f14991b4-919a-4a96-9f51-3a054edb4902)

-**Step1**: The following script takes as input the raw ONT data as fastq.gz files, identifies the reads carrying amplicon junctions, and trim the reads for the probe start site and end site.
+**Step1**: The following script takes as input the raw ONT data as ONT_reads.fastq.gz files, identifies the reads carrying amplicon junctions, and trim the reads for the probe start site and end site.
 It generates an output fasta file with the trimmed reads that starts with one probe and end with another probe.

 ```
 python identifying_junction_reads.py